dhifkall/To-do-list-project-part2/README.md

 The goal of this project is to create a dynamic TODO list in the browser.
 You will use JavaScript to add items to the page, alongside CSS to style and format the HTML.

-But you will also sync your changes with a server using AJAX.
+But you will also sync your changes with a server using AJAX, so that when you reload the page, your list of TODOs isn't lost.

 ## Key Skills: